-Adjunct Faculty, Associate at Robins, Kaplan, Miller & Ciresi, L.L.P.
+Adjunct Faculty, Principal at Robins, Kaplan, Miller & Ciresi, L.L.P.

 Heather McElroy is a magna cum laude graduate of the Founding Class of the University of St. Thomas School of Law.
 She holds a Bachelor of Arts degree in Philosophy and International Studies from Northwestern University where she focused much of her coursework, research, and writing on race and gender theory.
 Heather also spent a summer studying Buddhism and Southeast Asian History at Chulalongkorn University in Bangkok, Thailand.